Between Siena and San Gimignano

 I came back in 2000 on my second bike trip.
 We were staying in a little village called Murlo and rode from there to Siena.
-I have a hilarious picture of myself, helmet askew, grinding up the hills to the southwest entrance.
+I have a hilarious picture of myself, helmet askew, grinding up the hills to the southeast entrance.
+(I think.)

 Based on my pictures from that trip, I think we spent several hours walking the winding streets between the Campo to the Duomo.
 I wrote in my photo album next to the picture of me in Siena that I hoped I didn’t look this bad all the time.

 But based on that visit I knew when my sister and I started planning our 2010 trip that I wanted to come back here.
 Here’s an excerpt from my 2010 journal and photos from that trip.

 From there (Monte Oliveto Maggiore) we went back through Buonconvento and on to Siena.
 Luckily Roberto gave us good directions ‘cause the roads that look major on the map—like the SR2-are super windy and scary, albeit beautiful.

 We followed Roberto’s directions to the Campo parking, which turned out to be where we came in to Siena on my last bike trip, and it was a short walk to the Campo and then to the Duomo.
 Sue said seeing the Duomo alone made the trip worthwhile.

 We strolled the streets back to the campo on our way to the car, going into the courtyard of the Palazzo Pubblico and walking around admiring the interesting statues and architecture.